gbv/paia/paia.md

     * **access** (view/use within the boundaries of a library)
     * **interloan** (get a document/copy mediated from another library)
-    * **openaccess** (get directed to the location of a publically available document)
+    * **openaccess** (get directed to the location of a publically available document) Fee

-Fee
   : An amount of money that has to be paid by a patron for some reason.
 Each fee
-    is represented by the following properties of a `ssso:Service` instance:
+    is represented by the following properties of a `ssso:ServiceEvent` instance:

 	* `dc:date` (or a more specific subproperty) for `fee.date`
 	* `schema:price` and `schema:priceCurrency` for `fee.amount`
 	* `dc:description` for `fee.about`
 	* Maybe `schema:itemOffered` to connect to a document or document service (item and/or edition).

+    The type of fee is represented by a class from the [Document Service Ontology].

 ------